Phazzie/mixitfixit/refactoring_guide.md

 ### Extensibility

-* **Action**: Ensure the code is structured in a way that is easy to modify and extend.
+* **Action**: Ensure the code is structured in a way that is easy to modify, and extend.
 * **Implementation**:
     *   Use good separation of concerns.
     * use components and modules.